 The composer includes the following:

-- From: The From address can be selected from the drop down and contains the main email address of your account, your email aliases, and the external email addresses configured.
+- From: The From address can be selected from the drop down which contains the main email address of your account, your email aliases, and the external email addresses configured.
+The corresponding Display name will also be displayed next to the selected email address.
 Refer here for instructions to configure external email address as a From Address.

 - To: Specify the direct recipients of the email here.
 The organization email addresses will be available from the AutoFill.
 Click the To Label, to open the address book and choose an email address from the address book.